zjinhu/SwiftMesh/README.md

 SwiftMesh is a secondary encapsulation based on Alamofire and Codable, uses Combine and Swift Concurrency, supports SwiftUI and UIKit, removes closure callbacks, is more concise, faster, and more convenient to use.

-To be completed:

-1. Upload
-2. Download
-3. Form upload

 The design patterns involved are: adapter, singleton, etc.